suefeng/piano/README.md

 I learned that you only need one `AudioContext` for all the `oscillators` and `gains`.
 Creating new ones each time makes the audio quality degrade over time, and is a lot less efficient.
 That helped with the sound creation being more consistent.

 It was hard to debug issues at times, but people online encountered similar issues.
 Another issue was hearing a clicking noise after each oscillator stops.
 I learned that using a `exponentialRampToValueAtTime` or `linearRampToValueAtTime` to gradually turn down the volume and then stop the oscillator helps, but isn't perfect.
 I ended up going with `linearRampToValueAtTime` since it's more gradual.
 This is still a learning process, so I'll probably tweak it as I learn more.
-For instance I want to try using `AudioParam` instead to see how that goes, instead of changing the `gain` before stopping the `oscillator`.

-From Mozilla's article on GainNode:
-> "The gain is a unitless value, changing with time, that is multiplied to each corresponding sample of all input channels.
-If modified, the new gain is instantly applied, causing unaesthetic 'clicks' in the resulting audio.
-To prevent this from happening, never change the value directly but use the exponential interpolation methods on the AudioParam interface."

 I learned that using the `sine` waves sounds the nicest to me, but it was hard to hear the lower frequencies, and `triangle` sounds the next best to me, and can hear all the frequencies, so I went with that.
 I also learned that the higher notes are ear-piercing, but adjusting the `gain` accordingly helps, so I set lower and lower gains as the frequency increases.